 - Build a context for telling your brand story to the consumers

-- Stay up-to-date with market trends and control revenues better with effective strategy
+- Stay up-to-date with market trends and control revenues better with an effective strategy